DEV Community

 It’s not common for Ruby on Rails developers to re-run migrations.
 But migrations are the most “perishable product” in the project.

 Models schema, methods, or in general logic at all in the migrations, as usual, are not relevant in a very short time.
-We do not use it on an everyday basis, so we would not find a problem faster.
+We do not use them on an everyday basis, so we would not find a problem faster.

 Other solutions